Dean Court: Further redevelopment

-In August 2014, chairman Jeff Mostyn revealed that the club were looking at the possibility of redeveloping the stadium rather than moving to Matchams.
-With a limited capacity of 11,464 (considered small even for a League One/Tier 3 club), the club were exploring the option of building a new, permanent stand and filling-in the stadium's corners, bringing the total seating to around 14,000, should they continue to be successful in the Premier League.
+In August 2014, chairman Jeff Mostyn revealed that the club were looking at the possibility of redeveloping the stadium, rather than moving to Matchams.
+With a limited capacity of 11,464 (considered small even for a League One/Tier 3 club, and until the promotion of Luton Town in 2023, the smallest in the Premier League's history), the club were exploring the option of building a new, permanent stand and filling in the stadium's corners, bringing the total seating to around 14,000, should they continue to be successful in the Premier League.
 The naming rights changed once more in July 2015 when the stadium became the Vitality Stadium.

 In May 2016, Bournemouth announced that they would not be adding new capacity to its ground in time for the next Premier League season.
 The club has taken the decision to delay redevelopment plans following a meeting of its board.
 A statement from the Cherries blamed "ongoing negotiations with the club's landlord to purchase the stadium".
 The club had previously said improving the stadium's size was needed as "demand for tickets far outweighs our current capacity".
 Dean Court was the smallest ground in the Premier League.

-In December 2016 the club announced plans to find a new site due to the ongoing issues regarding ownership of the ground.
+In December 2016, the club announced plans to find a new site due to the ongoing issues regarding ownership of the ground.

-In July 2017 the club confirmed it was looking to build a new stadium near the current site in Kings Park.
+In July 2017, the club confirmed it was looking to build a new stadium near the current site in Kings Park.

+In April 2025, Bournemouth chairman Bill Foley announced that the club had agreed to buy the stadium back from Structadene, who had owned the stadium since 2005, and that instead of building a new stadium, plans were being made to redevelop the stadium in the next two and a half years, with plans to expand to around 20,000 seats, and potential to increase higher to 23,000 seats, without the need to close the stadium.